baleutes/odin-recipes/README.md

-This is a repository for the "Recipes" task in The Odin Project web development course.
+This is a repository for the "Project: Recipes" task in The Odin Project web development course.
+Became a bit better at HTML, using Git and creating good and consistent commit messages.